pqnelson/pqnelson.github.com/wiki/note-taking/zettelkasten/brain-metaphor.md

 Marginalist economics works with static models.
-So I have some slips in my Zettelkasten from reading Termini's [Logical, mechanical and historical time in economics](https://mpra.ub.uni-muenchen.de/24491/1/MPRA_paper_24491.pdf) talking about the various distinctions of time in Economics: as a "slide show" of static models (logical time), as a exogeneous parameter for models analogous to time in classical mechanics in physics (mechanical time), and as determined by the entropic arrow of time (historical time).
-I can link to my slip on "entropy" in physics.
+So I have some slips in my Zettelkasten from reading Termini's [Logical, mechanical and historical time in economics](https://mpra.ub.uni-muenchen.de/24491/1/MPRA_paper_24491.pdf) talking about the various distinctions of time in Economics: as a "slide show" of static models (logical time), as an exogeneous parameter for models analogous to time in classical mechanics in physics (mechanical time), and as determined by the entropic arrow of time (historical time).
+I can link to my slip `Entropy (physics)` on "entropy" in physics.

 At the same time, I am now trying to understand [Brouwer](https://en.wikipedia.org/wiki/L._E._J._Brouwer)'s [Intuitionism](https://en.wikipedia.org/wiki/Intuitionism) in the